Marc-Morcos/DatabaseWordCounter/README.md

 # Alzheimer Database Word Counter
 Script to analyze word usage in the U.S. National Library of Medicine ClinicalTrials.gov database.
 The keyword used was “Alzheimer Disease”.
 From this search, we downloaded the summary of the results in a csv file (SearchResults_1.csv), then the details of each study as xml files (search_results folder).

-Expected outputs are given in the "Output" folder for convenience If you wish to filter for specific words, change the "wordsWeWant" variable on line 69 of alzeheimerDatabaseWordCounter.py, then rerun (examples given in the comments of line 69)
+Expected outputs are given in the "Output" folder for convenience.
+If you wish to filter for specific words, change the "wordsWeWant" variable on line 69 of alzeheimerDatabaseWordCounter.py, then rerun (examples given in the comments of line 69)
 If you wish to rerun the program, follow the instructions below.